Neha/signup-reactjs/README.md

-# Getting Started with Create React App
+# ReactJS form with AWS DyanmoDB

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is made with ReactJS, and AWS DynamoDB.

+## Update the following keys in LandingPage.jsx

+1. region: YOUR_REGION

+2. accessKeyId: YOUR_KEY_ID

+3. secretAccessKey: YOUR_SECRET_ACCESS_KEY

+4. TableName: YOUR_TABLE_NAME,

 ## Available Scripts